DavidGeeraerts/WPF/README.md

 3. Renames the computer
 4. Joins a domain (or not)
 5. Runs customized Chocolatey package list based on hostname
-6. Runs Windows Ultimate commandlet
+6. Runs Windows Ultimate commandlet (like Ansible Playbooks)
+7. Microsoft Windows updates via PowerShell

 ## Minor Features
 - Create computer object in AD in specified OU